richafnu/Viva/Viva/learning/workday-create-raas-report.md

 1. Go to **Prompts**.

     1. Select **Populate Undefined Prompt Defaults**.
 This selection quickly adds the start and ending prompt for the completion date, which is defined in previous step.
 You can also enter the prompts as shown in the image below.
 Once the prompts are populated, this check box selection is gone.

+    2. Select **Display Prompt Value in Subtitle**.

        :::image type="content" alt-text="Screenshot of the Workday self enrollment completion prompts." source="../media/learning/workday-self-enrollment-completion-prompts.png" lightbox="../media/learning/workday-self-enrollment-completion-prompts.png":::

-    2. Add following values in the new prompts and select “OK”.
+    3. Add following values in the new prompts and select “OK”.

        - For Starting Prompt, add value StartDate in fields Label for Prompt and Label for Prompt XML Alias
        - For Ending Prompt, add value EndDate in fields Label for Prompt and Label for Prompt XML Alias
+   > [!IMPORTANT]
+   > These label values are case sensitive.

 2. Go to **Advanced.** Check the field **Optimized for Performance**.